kyuupichan/kcpp/README.rst

 - _has_include
 - _has_cpp_attribute

+The following are more serious projects:

-C++ modules - I've not fully figured out how these work in C++ or how they interact with the preprocessor.
-Unlikely to be tackled until some kind of real frontend exists.
+- C++ modules - I've not fully figured out how these work in C++ or how they interact with the preprocessor.
+So unlikely to be tackled until some kind of real frontend exists.

-Precompiled headers - possibly an idea and I suspect largely overlaps with modules.
+- precompiled headers - possibly an idea and I suspect largely overlaps with modules.
 Again, Python is a good place to experiment before attempting an implementation in C++.

-Makefile output and other features are possibilities going forwards.

 Future
 ======

+Features like ``Makefile`` output are worth considering going forwards.

+A logical next step is to become a front-end in Python.

-It should be easy to extend the code to provide hooks for other code or analysis tools needing a preprocessor back-end.
-A logical next step is to become a front-end in Python too.
+It should be easy to extend the code to provide hooks for analysis or other tools needing a preprocessor back-end.

 Feature requests are welcome.